paulnovy/nixstrav/README.md

 - For now tags are named generically (`TAG-1`, `TAG-2`, …) to keep code independent from personal data.

-In a real deployment, this would be extended with:
+In a final deployment, this would be extended with:

 - resident ID,
 - photo/room mapping,